rivalee/rivalee_old.github.io/about.md

 I'm a designer and illustrator living in London.
 I graduated from the RCA in 2019, specialising in illustration.
-I also have a background working as a designer for technology companies.

 I create experimental stories, aiming for a mood of absurdity which feels emotionally resonant, and also make paintings and drawings.
+I use my background working in technology to inspire mechanisms for creating experimental stories.

 I'm always interested in illustration commissions and collaborations.
 Get in touch!